If you've separated, or you’re thinking about separating from your spouse, you might have questions about:

 If you're already getting income assistance but not child tax benefits, ask the Ministry for a top-up (extra money) while you wait for your child tax benefits to start.

-If you get a lump-sum payment for the federal benefits, any BC child opportunity benefit you get will be taken off your income assistance payment for that month.
+If you get a lump-sum payment for the federal benefits, any BC family benefit you get will be taken off your income assistance payment for that month.

 Other government benefits